 - 2007, Clan Carruthers Facebook page was set up to gauge interest in our quest.

-- With the last Chief being John Carruthers 12th of Holmains, 8th Baron in 1809, we needed to look at the viability after over 200 years, of a Carruthers hereditary chief being confirmed by the Lord Lyon.
+- With the last Chief being John Carruthers 12th of Holmains and 8th Baron in 1809, we needed to look at the viability after over 200 years, of a Carruthers hereditary chief being confirmed by the Lord Lyon.

 - Clan Carruthers webpage was formulated and launched.
 This would act as an evidenced based site for those interested in the Clan and Family of Carruthers.

-- On the advice of our heraldist, a petition for arms was made to the Lord Lyon by Dr George Carruthers from Fife.
+- On the advice of our heraldist, a petition for arms was made to the Lord Lyon by Dr George Carruthers from Fife, to have arms granted.

-- Dr George Carruthers commissioned a design by Brian Wilton MBE, tartan historian and designer to reflect our Reiver past.
-The colours were to represent the part we played in protecting our family, our homes and our country in our homelands in the Scottish West March.
+- Dr George Carruthers commissioned a design by Brian Wilton MBE, tartan historian and designer to reflect our Reiver past in protecting our family, our homes and our country in the Scottish West March.

 - Carruthers Red Tartan was born and duly registered with the Scottish Register of Tartans (STR 11700), a Scottish Government agency in Edinburgh.
-Since its inception the tartan has been open for use by all Carruthers and derivations of the same, without commercial gain to Dr Carruthers himself.
+Since its inception the tartan has been open for use by all Carruthers and derivations of the same.

 - The commission to weave was given to the House of Edgar, Perth, Scotland, where it remains to this day.